 The proprietary fund comprises the electric system, water system and sewer system.
 The customer base has been very stable over the past few years.
-The number of customers for water (6000) and sewer (4000) are at levels similar to the 2021 numbers.
-The electric system has approximately 9,800 customers.
+The number of customers for water (6500) and sewer (4500) which have grown from previous year levels.
+The electric system has approximately 10,000 customers.

 On January 1, 2014, a new formula-based rate wholesale purchased power contract went into effect through the year calendar year 2020 with Duke Energy Progress.
 Beginning January 1, 2021, the City was provided with wholesale electric from Carolina Power Partners.
 This new purchase power contract will expire on December 31, 2040.
-Work was started on Phase 2 of Broad Street underground and all phases of Broad Street are expected to be completed by the 2023 fiscal year.
+Work was completed on Phase 2 of Broad Street underground resulting in all phases of Broad Street completed in the 2023 fiscal year.